-This project is part of the California Regional PM10/PM{2.5} Air Quality Study (CRPAQS or Study) and is made possible with federal funding.
-CRPAQS is a large-scale program involving many sponsors and participants.
-Three entities are involved in the overall management of CRPAQS.
-The San Joaquin Valleywide Air Pollution Study Agency directs the fund management and contracting aspects of CRPAQS.
-The Study Agency's Policy Committee provides guidance on the objectives and funding levels of Study Agency projects; approves the selection of Proposals and final budget for projects; approves preparation of an agreement with the selected contractor; and approves release of final reports.
-The Study Agency's Technical Committee develops RFPs to select contractors for projects authorized by the Policy Committee, provides overall technical guidance and direction during progress of work, and reviews all technical reports, papers and presentations produced from the study.
+This project is part of the Central California Ozone Study (CCOS) and is made possible with federal funding.
+CCOS is a large-scale program involving many sponsors and participants.
+Three entities are involved in the overall management of CCOS.
+First, the San Joaquin Valleywide Air Pollution Study Agency directs the fund-raising and contracting aspects of CCOS.
+Second, the Study Agency's Policy Committee provides guidance on the objectives and funding levels of Study Agency projects; approves the selection of proposals and final budget for projects, approves preparation of an agreement with the selected contractor, and approves release of final reports.
+Third, the Study Agency's Technical Committee develops RFPs to select contractors for projects authorized by the Policy committee, provides overall technical guidance and direction during progress of work, and reviews all technical reports, papers and presentations produced from the study.
 ARB staff provides coordination for Policy Committee actions, appoints Chairs for the Technical Committees, and provides program management for the approval of project invoices during the conduct of work.
 SJVAPCD staff provides assistance with the coordination of the Study Agency Governing Board actions as well as legal and financial management.